TD-Hydro/VNCSSH/README.md

 Python 3.5 and above is needed if using the source code.
 Python 2 is not supported.

-Linux and Mac support are under development.
+Linux and Mac version are under development.
 (Actually, if you are using linux, I do not think this is for you.
 Terminal is much better than this.
 Anyhow, I will still work on this.)

 ## How to use